 The basic concept is to deprive your body of sensation.
 That might sound pretty crazy but the result is anything but.
 It’s a surreal, meditative and altogether relaxing experience to be left alone without anything but your mind.

 How the tank work is fairly straightforward.
 Around about 350 Kilograms of epsom salts (magnesium sulfate) is poured into a sound proof, light proof tank.
 The epsoms salts make the water buoyant enough to float, while also helping aid in muscle recovery.
 The tank and water are then heated to the same temperature as the human body, so that given five to ten minutes your brain begins to disassociate its sense of touch.
 Then as long as you’re not drinking the water, one by one your senses disappear as you dissolve into the tank.

-Heading into Brisbane’s CBD I was sceptical as to how much I would be relieved of my senses and how I could possibly find anything relaxing in the centre of a city of over 2 million.
-None the less, I was still excited, and Nas my host made me feel completely calm and welcome.
+Heading into Brisbane’s CBD, I was skeptical as to how much I would be relieved of my senses and how I could possibly find anything relaxing in the center of a city of over 2 million.
+None the less, I was still excited, and Nas my host at Flow AU made me feel completely calm and welcome.

-The first ten minutes or so I stayed focused on my breathing, slowly but surely I could feel, or rather start to not feel anything.
-At this point I was just enjoying the novelty of my situation, I could gently tap the side of the tank and it would feel like I could float infinitely in the opposite direction.
+During the first ten minutes, I stayed focused on my breathing.
+Slowly but surely I could feel, or rather start to not feel, anything.
+At this point, I was just enjoying the novelty of my situation, I could gently tap the side of the tank and it would feel like I could float infinitely in the opposite direction.
 It was fun just guessing where I was in the tank, but I decided I need to start taking this more seriously and focus on the relaxation part.
 After only a few more moments in stillness my senses disappeared once more and then after what honestly felt like 10 the remaining 40 minutes was up.